-What is Youth Court?
+What Is Youth Court?

 Youth Court hearings are conducted to determine only the consequences for an offense.
 The respondent must admit guilt or culpability to the offense, as charged, prior to acceptance for a Youth Court hearing.
 Youth Court is NOT a trial to determine guilt or innocence.
 The respondent must voluntarily agree to have their consequences determined at a Youth Court hearing.
-These policies help to ensure a positive atmosphere for both the team members and respondents.

-- Jury Foremen
+- Jury Foreman

 The Youth Court Program Coordinator supervises the Youth Court hearing and daily operation of the Youth Court Program, as well as the case supervision of the respondent's performance of sanctions.